ixarlie/mutex-bundle/UPGRADING.md

 - Annotation changes

     - The annotation cannot target classes anymore.
 Add the necessary annotations on every method instead.
-    - The `name` option no longer support requests attributes placeholders.
+    - The `name` option no longer supports request attribute placeholders.
     - The `service` option is now mandatory.
 Use any registered Symfony lock factory service.
     - The `mode` option was renamed to `strategy`.
 Remains as mandatory.
     - The `check` mode was removed.
 Use `block` instead.